Building materials on roads or footpaths

 - keeping garden beds moist through mulching or other non-flammable ground covers like pebbles

 - regularly clearing leaves from gutters, roofs, downpipes and around the base of trees

 - maintaining a well-watered lawn (complying with water restrictions)

 - storing flammable or combustible materials such as woodpiles and rubbish away from your house

 When a property is identified as being a fire hazard or maintained to a fire safe standard, a Fire Prevention Notice will be issued to each owner of the property.
 Owners have 14 days to clear the property (no extensions can be permitted).
 The property will be re-inspected after the expiry of the notice.

 If the property is still deemed a fire hazard, Council will clear the property and all charges for the clean-up are passed on to the property owners to pay.
 A fine is also issued to all owners of the property for failing to comply with the Notice.

 It is illegal to have an outdoor fire of any kind during Total Fire Ban days.
 Ask your local fire brigade for more information about declared Total Fire Ban days.
-Further information is available on the Department of Sustainability and Environment website.
+Further information is also available from the Department of Sustainability and Environment.

 Ph: 8470 8888